 Are you getting the most out

-Important Safety Information and Boxed Warning
+Indications and Important Safety Information Including Boxed Warning

 Otrexup is a single-dose auto-injector containing a prescription medicine, methotrexate.
 Methotrexate is used to:

-- control the symptoms of severe, resistant, disabling psoriasis in adults when other types of treatment have been used and did not work well.
+- Control the symptoms of severe, resistant, disabling psoriasis in adults when other types of treatment have been used and did not work well.

 Otrexup should not be used for the treatment of cancer.